lizzy-bird/tarot-time/README.md

 # Welcome to Tarot Time!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-#### View the live site: https://tarot-time-app.netlify.app/
+View the live site: https://tarot-time-app.netlify.app/

 ## This site is a work in progress!